idptools/dodo/README.md

 dropped first once it is reached.
 Nothing you do in normal use will approach that; the cap is there so no workload, however unusual, can grow the file without bound.

-**To turn it off:** `--no-cache` on any command, or `DODO_NO_CACHE=1` in the environment.
+**To turn it off:** `--no-cache` on the commands that predict — `rebuild`, `fetch`, `sequence` — or `DODO_NO_CACHE=1` in the environment.
 Both disable prediction caching and structure caching together.
-DODO still works exactly the same — it is only slower.
+DODO still works exactly the same — it is only slower. `regions` and `validate` never call the predictor, so they reject `--no-cache` rather than accept a flag that would do nothing.

 Exit status is `0` on success, `2` if a region of 10 residues or more could not be rebuilt, `1` on error.
 A shorter region that could not be rebuilt is reported and left as it arrived, and does not